opengisch/QField/docs/snippets.md

 ## Change the map canvas center or extent

-This code below will re-center the map canvas around a WGS84 point re-projected to match the current project CRS.
+This code below will re-center the map canvas around a WGS84 point reprojected to match the current project CRS by using [`GeometryUtils`](QField/classGeometryUtils.md) functions.

 ```qml
 import QtQuick